beardedeagle/mnesiac/README.md

 end
 ```

-Edit your app's config.exs to add the list of mnesia stores by table type:
+Edit your app's config.exs to add the list of mnesia stores by type:

-- Supported table types:
+- Supported types:
   - ram_copies
   - disc_copies
   - disc_only_copies

-- Supported replication factor types:
+- Supported replication types:
   - **_N_** nodes (represented as positive integers)
   - **_N%_** nodes (represented as `.NN` floats)
   - **_SPECIFIC_** nodes (valid node names only)